legout/parallel-requests/docs/docs/explanation/backends.md

 - ✓ You're starting a new project
 - ✓ You care about connection efficiency

+### Choose httpx if:
+- ✓ You prefer httpx's modern API
+- ✓ You need HTTP/2 with aio-like async interface
+- ✓ Your project uses httpx
+- ✓ You value clean, well-documented APIs

 ### Choose aiohttp if:
 - ✓ You're already using aiohttp
 - ✓ You need aiohttp-specific features